 15 Staples of the Central American Kitchen

 Corn in its many forms is the staple food of Central American cuisine.
-While fresh corn (elote) is enjoyed grilled on the cob, steamed in tamales de elote and as coblets simmered in caldo stews, corn is most commonly turned into masa, a corn dough that is the foundation for tortillas, tamales, pupusas and sopes.
+While fresh corn (elote) is enjoyed grilled on the cob, steamed in tamales de elote and as coblets simmered in steaming caldos, corn is most commonly turned into masa, a corn dough that is the foundation for tortillas, tamales, pupusas and sopes.

 Masa is made from corn that has undergone nixtamalization, a process that renders it more nutritious and digestible.
-The result, called nixtamal in Spanish and hominy in English, is ground into a soft dough and sold at local markets.
-Fresh masa is best, but masa harina is a fine substitute for those who can't find it fresh.
+The result — called nixtamal in Spanish and hominy in English — is ground into a soft dough and sold at local markets.
+Fresh masa is best; if you can find it, buy it.
+But masa harina, a dried masa flour, is a fine substitute for those who are unable to buy it fresh.
 Just mix it with warm water.

 Masa is also used in traditional beverages called atoles.
 Toasted cornmeal thickens the Nicaraguan cocoa-flavored beverage called pinolillo.
 And corn mash is fermented into a home brew called chicha.